bachato/state-alchemist/README.md

 The moment you disable a mod in State Alchemist, the game will not know that mod was disabled.
 It will try to find the mod's files, and when it can't, it will crash the game.

-The game must be rebooted for those tracked locations to be updated.
+The game must be relaunched for those tracked locations to be updated.

 This behavior is related to how the Layeredfs technology in Atmosphere loads mods (not State Alchemist itself), so it's not something that can be easily changed.

 There is one exception that I've noticed: music

-I think because music is "streamed" and not loaded all at once like other files, it actually does not seem to require the game to be rebooted for the music to be changed (at least, not in my experience).
+I think because music is "streamed" and not loaded all at once like other files, it actually does not seem to require the game to be relaunched for the music to be changed (at least, not in my experience).
 But the music can get heavily distorted if the track is changed while it is playing though.

 And although music seems to work, it's not an intended feature, but a side-effect.
-I still would recommend rebooting the game anyway, even if you only change music.
+I still would recommend relaunching the game anyway, even if you only change music.

 ---